pypm/home/docs/studies/usa20210404/index.md

 With immunity growing, these lines are no longer straight - bending downwards due to the herd effect.
 The curves are the model expectations for cases, hospitalizations, and deaths, as determined from the case data.
-The dashed curves separately show the reported cases from the original variant and the B117 variant.
+The dashed curves separately show the reported cases from the original variant and the B.1.1.7 variant.

 Below the set of individual state plots, summary plots are provided that indicate the degree that natural and vaccination immunization is helping to bring down infections.

-The final set of plots show the 4 week forecast for the USA and for each state.
+The final set of plots show the 4 week forecast for the USA and a comparison of forecasts from 3 weeks ago with the most recent data.

 ## Genomic data